Find a Pest Control Professional

 Ticks - especially blacklegged deer ticks - can be dangerous to humans and pets alike.
 They can transmit Lyme disease to humans, as well as dogs and cats.
 The increased populations of blacklegged deer ticks this year means everyone is at a higher risk for contracting Lyme disease.
 The Centers for Disease Control and Prevention (CDC) describes the symptoms of Lyme disease as fever, headache, fatigue, and a characteristic skin rash called erythema migrans, which forms in the shape of a bull's eye.
 According to the CDC, Lyme disease can also affect joints, the heart and the nervous system if left untreated.

-So how do you protect yourself?
+So how do you protect yourself from ticks?
 First, it's important to be aware of what blacklegged deer ticks look like.
 These ticks are named for their dark legs, which are in contrast to their pale bodies.
 They are much smaller than dog ticks, measuring only about 1/8 of an inch in length, and are a flat, broad oval shape.
 They feed on the blood of white-tailed deer, which is why they are sometimes called deer ticks.

 - Wear long pants, long-sleeved shirts and closed-toe shoes when outdoors, especially in wooded areas or tall grasses.